 In my floor speech above, I talk about the path we must take to create affordable, quality health care.

+Health care should be about patients and doctors, not government and bureaucrats.
 The path toward affordable health care starts with allowing Americans to buy insurance across state lines; providing reduced premiums for individuals and small businesses; protecting seniors and those with pre-existing conditions; enacting real tort reform, which is a key element to lowering costs; and creating reforms that will protect the doctor-patient relationship.

 I look forward to continuing my work on the Energy & Commerce Committee to enact real reforms that reduce bureaucracy and provide Americans with improved and affordable health care options.